Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Numerical experiments with static analyses

 \subsection{Conclusions on the experiments with static analyses}

-When the truth was generated by a (parametric) Locally Stationary Convolution Model, the proposed analysis technique performed very well as compared with the competing techniques.
-The question remains how the proposed approach will perform in a more realistic situation when background errors do not satisfy a Locally Stationary Convolution Model and the true local spectra are not just unavailable but they do not exist.
+When the truth was generated by a (parametric) Locally Stationary Convolution Model, the proposed analysis technique performed very well compared with the competing techniques.
+The question remains how the proposed approach performs in a more realistic situation when background errors do not obey the Locally Stationary Convolution Model and the true local spectra are not just unavailable but they do not exist.
 To answer this question we turn to sequential data assimilation.